-‘[P]ersonal data’ means any information relating to an identified or identifiable natural person (‘data subject’).”
+‘[P]ersonal data’ means any information relating to an identified or identifiable natural person (‘data subject’).

 In other words, any information that is clearly about a particular person.
 But just how broadly does this apply?
 The GDPR clarifies:

-“[A]n identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.”
+[A]n identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 That’s an awful lot of information.
 In certain circumstances, someone’s IP address, hair colour, job or political opinions could be considered personal data.

 Organisations usually collect many different types of information on people, and even if one piece of data doesn’t individuate someone, it could become relevant alongside other data.

-This doesn’t fall under the GDPR’s scope of personal data, as, in all likelihood, many people have that occupation.
-Similarly, an organisation might ask what company they work for, which, again, couldn’t be used to identify someone (unless they were the only employee).
+This doesn’t fall under the GDPR’s scope of personal data, because, in all likelihood, a job title isn’t unique to one person.
+Similarly, an organisation might ask what company they work for, which, again, couldn’t be used to identify someone unless they were the only employee.